thomasballinger/rlundo/readme.md

   - [x] implement cursor query to discover how cursor moved
     - [x] test cursor query with tmux
   - [x] count lines from sequence
-    - [ ] also use width to calculate
+    - [x] also use width to calculate
   - [x] figure out if wrapping works (I'm suspicious it doesn't, and we'll need calculate wrapping ourselves
   - [x] slow mode: does tmux test visible, with delay
-  - [ ] display test failures with pretty diffs
+  - [x] display test failures with pretty diffs
 - [ ] Python 3 compatibility
+- [ ] deal with using reverse-iterative-search (currently results
+      in clearing too many lines)

 - Test cases:
   - [x] same screen, no line wrapping